Wellesley Tudor Pole: Other projects

 In 1951 Pole cowrote Prince of Heaven, Captain of the Angelic Hosts about St. Michael.
-This was also the year his wife Florence died shortly before they both moved to Hurstierpoint, Sussex.
+This was also the year his wife Florence died shortly before they both moved to Hurstpierpoint, Sussex.
 Pole was still identified with the Big Ben Minute in 1951, and in diplomatic circles in 1953.
 In 1954 his son David began to be mentioned, as well as Pole's support for the stances of President Eisenhower, and the work of Pole in the Big Ben Council and its observance the next years.
 By around then and probably earlier period Pole joined the Fairy Investigation Society, a semi-secret occult group devoted to collecting evidence and information about the existence of fairies, as well as to organize documented instances of fairy sightings.
 One of Pole's books, The Silent Road was published in 1960.

 Later decades involvements

 In 1958-9 Pole and a group of investors bought the Tor School, and previous Chalice Well lands established by Alice Buckton in 1913, as a replacement and migration of the enthusiasm of original Bride's Well with a substitute "well".
 Buckton had died in 1944 but her inheritors could not sustain the establishment.
 Pole re-cast the investment as a Trust with support by subscribers termed "companions" to allow visitors free access to further the aims of claiming Christianity in Britain was based on Joseph of Arimathea coming to the island and his own feeling close to monastic Roman Catholic orders.
 The process of this new founding made news starting in 1958.

 Meanwhile mention of his beliefs in prayer and war was called to mind in 1962 as well as the comment of a Nazi official.

 In 1965 he wrote A man seen afar with the assistance of Rosamond Lehmann about the life of Jesus Christ through his visionary experience, and still trying to make sure Winston Churchill was being remembered for the Silent Minute.
 In 1966 work relative to the Chalice Well was more in the news.

 Though it took years, Writing on the Ground was published responding to requests from Baháʼís and remembered ʻAbdu'l-Bahá - and continuing to underscore Pole's claim that Abdu'l-Bahá had envisioned it as a movement and not a religion; as one's own commitment to the "spiritual path".
 It was published in 1968.
 Pole and comments about Pole were in the news in 1968, and 1969.
 In these last years of his life Pole came to a metaphorical understanding of the cup: "Half a century ago, in the Women's Quarter of Glastonbury, form the depths of the Well of St. Bride, a Cup was brought out into the light of day.
 This vessel is the symbol of the heavenly and eternal Grail, the Chalice of Christ, the Promise of the Future."

 Pole died 13 September 1968, after suffering from cancer and often in pain at his home in Hurstpierpoint, Sussex.
 Pole was cremated and his ashes dispersed at a garden of the Chalice Well in Glastonbury.